grafana/loki/operator/README.md

 #### Sending Logs Directly to the Distributor Component

-* The [forwarding logs to LokiStack without LokiStack Gateway](https://github.com/grafana/loki/tree/master/operator/docs/forwarding_logs_without_gateway.md) is used to send application, infrastructure, and audit logs to the Loki Distributor as different tenants using Fluentd or Vector.
+* The [forwarding logs to LokiStack without LokiStack Gateway](https://github.com/grafana/loki/tree/master/operator/docs/forwarding_logs_without_gateway.md) is used to send application, infrastructure, audit and network logs to the Loki Distributor as different tenants using Fluentd or Vector.
 * The guide has a step-by-step guide to connect with OpenShift Logging for forwarding logs to LokiStack.

 ### Installation of Storage Size Calculator on OpenShift